 - Not using sexualized body images

-A score of 5 is given if the company has a public commitment to responsible marketing, advertising or labelling, but children are not a specific focus.
+A score of 5 is given if the company has a public commitment to responsible marketing, advertising or labelling, but children are not mentioned.

 N.B.
 This also applies when children are not the target consumer group, e.g. through an ethical policy on using material depicting children and/or committing to eliminating the use of negative stereotypes and/or behaviours that can harm children.

 Children’s Rights and Business Principles:

 - All business should use marketing and advertising that respect and support children’s rights (Principle 6)

 OECD MNE Guidelines:

 - Part 1, Chapter 9, p.
 48, 115

 ESRS Indicators: MDR-P, S4-1